Lie with Me (2022 film): Synopsis

 In Cognac, France in 1984, schoolboys Stéphane Belcourt and Thomas Andrieu conduct a clandestine love affair.
 While Thomas initiates their growing friendship, he is conflicted about being gay, and feels obligated to remain in Cognac to take over the family farm.

 In the present day, Stéphane, now a famous novelist, agrees to be the guest of honour at a celebration for a famous brand of cognac brandy, Baussony, even though he does not drink alcohol.
 He returns to his hometown for the first time in 35 years, where he meets Lucas, Thomas's son.
-Thomas has died young.
+Thomas has died the previous year.
 At first it seems Belcourt was invited by the Baussony owner's wife, but it is later revealed the invitation was Lucas's idea (who has read all of Stéphane's books), alarming Stéphane.
 Stéphane learns that Thomas left his family and killed himself.
 Stéphane and Lucas go on an occasionally painful journey of discovery about who Thomas really was and why he did what he did throughout his life.